Types of Fibroids Explained

 Fibroid Locations, Different Types, Sizes, & FIGO Classifications

-- Uterine Fibroid Classification
+- FIGO Fibroid Classification

 - Fibroid Types: Pedunculated, Intramural, Submucosal, Subserosal, Other